The ZX calculus is a language for surface code lattice surgery: Conclusions

 There are further uses of the ZX/lattice surgery equivalence.
-By producing ZX-compiled lattice surgery procedures for known algorithms and protocols, not only can (potentially significant) efficiency savings be produced, but also a different logic can be applied to analyse how these protocols behave.
+By producing ZX-compiled lattice surgery procedures for known algorithms and protocols, not only can we potentially simplify procedures significantly, but also a different logic can be applied to analyse how these protocols behave.
 ZX from its beginnings was introduced as another logic to analyse and design further quantum algorithms and protocols.
 By expanding the space of design tools, we expand what can be thought of in quantum computing.
 With a physical model of the ZX calculus in the operations of lattice surgery, this programme has an important role to play in realising near-term error corrected quantum devices.